pulumi/pulumi-tf-provider-boilerplate/README.md

 - `pulumictl` (See the project's README for installation instructions: https://github.com/pulumi/pulumictl)

-In the root of the repository, run:

-- `GO111MODULE=on go get github.com/pulumi/pulumi-terraform@master`
-- `(cd provider && go get github.com/terraform-providers/terraform-provider-foo)` (where `foo` is the name of the provider - note the parenthesis to run this in a subshell)
-- `(cd provider && go mod download)`

 ### Build the provider:

 - Edit `provider/resources.go` to map each resource, and specify provider information